LattanzioLab/ai_course_review_backend/README.md

 ```
 5. Set other options as desired; note that different models have different costs per use!
 Because I used file search, I uploaded course materials (so far, the API does well with PDFs as well as other document types).
 Note that if you upload new files, and/or delete existing file stores, the content used by the Assistant to generate the questions and answers will also change (I take advantage of this by uploading new material each week as we progress through the course to keep questions on-topic).
 6. Get the required `.env` keys: The `ASST_ID` (Assistant ID) should be displayed above the Name prompt for your Assistant.
 To obtain an API use key for the `OPENAI_API_KEY` variable, select **API Keys** on the left-hand menu, and click **Create new secret key**.
-7. That's it for this page (for now; you may want to tweak settings depending on your specific use case).
+7. You may close the OpenAI site now (you may want to tweak additional settings depending on your specific use case).
+8. Clone or download this repository.
+Rename the `dotenv_template` file to **.env**, and input the required keys from step 6, and save.
-8. Install and run:
+9. Install and run:
 ```
 npm install
 node index.js